L1

 Possible Causes

-Stuck relay on main control board keeping compressor on, Faulty temperature sensor reading too high, Control board calibration error
+Stuck relay on the main control board keeping the compressor on, Faulty temperature sensor reading too high, Control board calibration error

 How to Fix / Troubleshooting